The definition of STP - Standard Temperature and Pressure and NTP - Normal Temperature and Pressure

-Since temperature and air pressure vary from place to place it is necessary with a standard reference condition to compare testing and documentation of chemical and physical processes.
+Since temperature and air pressure varies from place to place a standard reference is necessary for comparing the testing and the documentation of chemical and physical processes.

 Note!
-There is a variety of alternative definitions for the standard reference conditions of temperature and pressure.
+There is a variety of alternative definitions for standard reference conditions of temperature and pressure.
 STP, NTP and other definitions should therefore be used with care.
 It is always important to know the reference temperature and reference pressure for the actual definition used.

 STP is commonly used to define standard conditions for temperature and pressure which is important for the measurements and documentation of chemical and physical processes: